Shannon-Goddard/Correlation_vs_Causation/README.md

 **Description of the analysis phase of the project**
 - Description of how data was split into training and testing sets
+- Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
 - Description of how the model was trained (or retrained if the team used an existing model)
 - Description and explanation of model’s confusion matrix, including final accuracy score